 More advanced accounting clerks may add and balance billing vouchers, ensure that account data are complete and accurate, and code documents according to an organization's procedures.

 Bookkeeping, accounting, and auditing clerks hold about 1.8 million jobs.
-The industries that employed the most bookkeeping, accounting, and auditing clerks were as follows:
+The industries that employ the most bookkeeping, accounting, and auditing clerks are as follows:

 |Professional, scientific, and technical services||12%|

 |Healthcare and social assistance||7|

 |Finance and insurance||7|

 The professional, scientific, and technical services industry includes the accounting, tax preparation, bookkeeping, and payroll services subindustry.

 Bookkeeping, accounting, and auditing clerks work in offices.
 Bookkeepers who work for multiple firms may visit their clients' places of business.
 They often work alone, but sometimes they collaborate with accountants, managers, and auditing clerks from other departments.